rwdevlead/terraform-codespaces/labs/lab_13_using_terraform_built_in_functions/AWS/aws.md

 }
 ```

-### 3. Use Min Function for Subnet Count
+### 3. Use `min` Function for Subnet Count

-Add subnet resources using the min function to determine how many to create:
+Add subnet resources using the `min` function to determine how many to create:

 ```hcl
 # Use min function to determine how many subnets to create